 With movie soundtracks, the sound of the CineMate 15 delivered detailed and nicely textured sound and rendered sound effects with an open and spacious audio presentation.
 In addition, mid and high-frequency sound effects were delivered with plenty of audible presence and just the right amount of crispness to make for an enjoyable sound experience.
 Dialogue sounded clear and natural and was intelligible at low or high volume levels.

 Bass output from the subwoofer was very impressive, delivering deep and powerful bass with plenty of impact that could be felt as well as heard.
 Sound effects such as explosions had a satisfying rumble that added greatly to the overall sound presentation.

 The Bose 15 did a decent job with music play… the sound was natural and somewhat refined but was lacking a bit in articulate detail.
 In my opinion, this system is fine for casual music listening.
 But for individuals who take their music listening more seriously, they should opt for a dedicated two-channel rig, with or without a subwoofer.
 And in all fairness, this system wasn’t designed to produce audiophile-grade sound.

 Overall the Bose CineMate 15 was an admirable performer for such a compact speaker setup; however, in my opinion, I consider it to be a bit pricey for a basic compact audio system, which doesn’t contain many features.

 With that said, it still delivers good sound quality and is able to produce spacious sound in small to medium-sized rooms due to its four-speaker array layout and proprietary TruSpace technology.

-It will also please most individuals looking for a soundbar system with easy setup and a small form factor which doesn’t call much attention to itself within a typical living space.
+It will also please most individuals looking for a soundbar system with easy setup and a small form factor that doesn’t call much attention to itself within a typical living space.